 \subsection{Knowledge Adaptation and Projection}

 Once the first stage of structured semantic prompt learning is done, we expect to transfer the knowledge from text to image space, so as to update the parameters of the image encoder $\mathcal{G}_{t}$.
-However, as shown in Fig.~\ref{fig:framework}, it is noteworthy that we use the previous model of $\mathcal{G}_{t-1}$ to extract features of samples from the $t$-th dataset, and then distill knowledge to text embeddings.
+However, as shown in Fig.~\ref{fig:framework}, the previous model of $\mathcal{G}_{t-1}$ is used to extract features of samples from the $t$-th dataset, and then distill knowledge to text embeddings.
 In the LReID-Hybrid task, the knowledge acquired from ReID tasks with different clothing states may be contradictory.
 For example, the visual appearance features are discriminate representations for same-cloth ReID, but may be misleading for cloth-changing ReID.
 This inevitably leads to learned text embeddings being sub-optimal or not applicable, thus affecting effective knowledge transfer and accumulation.
-To this end, we improve the second stage of learning with the Knowledge Adaptation and Projection (KAP) strategy.
+To alleviate the challenge of knowledge representation mismatch, we improve the second stage of learning with the Knowledge Adaptation and Projection (KAP) strategy.